frieda-huang/csye7230/README.md

    pre-commit install
    ```

-## System Overview
+## File Access Scope

-We will pre-index the user's home directory (also fully indexed by macOS Spotlight), which contains most user-accessible files and data.
-Home directory includes:
+We will only access the user’s home directory, which contains most user-accessible files and data.
+The home directory includes:

 - Desktop
 - Documents